Star Trek: Strange New Worlds: Development

 In June 2018, after becoming sole showrunner of Discovery, Kurtzman signed a five-year overall deal with CBS Television Studios to expand the Star Trek franchise beyond Discovery to several new series, miniseries, and animated series.
 Mount left Discovery following the second-season finale, and fans began calling for him to reprise his role in a spin-off series set on the Enterprise, alongside Romijn and Peck.
 Mount and Peck both responded positively to the idea.
-Mount stated that filming Discovery was difficult and his return would involve "a lot of creative conversations", but he later added that he had never had such a positive response to his work as he did for his role as Pike, which "changed [his] life".
-Kurtzman also expressed interest in the idea, saying, "The fans have been heard.
+Mount said Discovery's long filming schedule was difficult and his return would involve "a lot of creative conversations", but he later added that he had never had such a positive response to his work as he did for Pike and the role "changed [his] life".

+In April 2019, Kurtzman was asked about the spin-off idea and said, "The fans have been heard.
 Anything is possible in the world of Trek."

-At the 2019 San Diego Comic-Con, Kurtzman announced that the second season of companion series Star Trek: Short Treks would include three shorts starring the Enterprise actors.
-He said this was a way to bring those characters and actors back, but would not prevent them moving forward with a full spin-off series.
-In January 2020, Kurtzman said active discussions regarding such a spin-off series had begun and he had been "tossing ideas back and forth" with Goldsman, who had moved from producing Discovery to co-showrunning Star Trek: Picard.
-Kurtzman said he would prefer for the potential spin-off to be an ongoing series rather than a miniseries, and said it could explore the seven years between Discovery's second season and the accident that seriously injures Pike in The Original Series.
-Kurtzman soon stated that two unannounced Star Trek series were in development for CBS All Access, and the spin-off was reported to be one of them in March.
+At San Diego Comic-Con in July, Kurtzman announced that the second season of companion series Star Trek: Short Treks (2018–2020) would include three shorts starring the Enterprise actors.
+He said this was a way to bring those characters and actors back, but would not prevent a full spin-off series from being made.
+In January 2020, Kurtzman said active discussions regarding a spin-off series had begun and he had been "tossing ideas back and forth" with Goldsman, who had moved from producing Discovery to co-showrunning Star Trek: Picard (2020–2023).
+Kurtzman said he would prefer for it to be an ongoing series rather than a miniseries, and said it could explore the seven years between Discovery's second season and the accident that seriously injures Pike in The Original Series.
+Kurtzman soon said two unannounced Star Trek series were in development for CBS All Access.